theblobinthesky/OpenSock/dataloader/README.md

 - Replace existing build system with something much faster and easier to debug
 - llm code context

-TODO:
-- make pipeline work; only bilinear resize for now
+Feature List (- not begun, w working, + solved):
+    I/O:
+    - tests for slow drives with custom fuse filesystem
     - overlapped i/o

+    Application:
     - training with synthetic data
-- tests for slow drives with custom fuse filesystem
-- think about multithreading
-- apply more sanitizers
     - document full pipeline for calib, train, inference, post-process
+    - solve for ground plane like in zhang method, masks have to be respected

+    Benchmark/Perf.:
     - perf counters (with python apis)
     - benchmark has to document theoretical max values for all pipline stages
-- solve for ground plane like in zhang method, masks have to be respected
     - autotune option for dataloader (i.e. minimize #threads while keeping within an inch of max throughput.)

+    Augmentations:
+    w make pipeline work; only bilinear resize for now w vectorisation api
+    w tests for augmentations

+    Misc:
+    - ensure easy setup with uv
+    - apply more sanitizers
     - proper memory arenas everywhere
-- ensure easy setup with uv
+    - zero-copy augmentation output to pinned memory
-- vectorisation api
+    - gemini suggestions...
-- tests for augmentations
-- add all tests

 Test results for the compressor: